-Please sign below to show you have had the opportunity to read this handbook, and know of its existence for future reference if required.

-Signed: Date: U Parent's signature day month year

-Declaration of Understanding and Agreement

-Student name, printed

-Acknowledge I have received and read the Osaka International School 2020-2021 Middle/High School HANDBOOK so am confident I am familiar with its contents.

-I agree to follow all school regulations and requirements as laid out in the handbook to the best of my ability.

-In particular, I fully understand the following:

-- ☑ The procedures to follow when I am absent, sick or tardy. - ☑ School leaving times. - Requirements to complete homework on time, and what to do if I cannot. - Chewing gum is not permitted at school or at school functions. - I must speak English in all my classes except language classes and I should not use language in a manner that excludes others. - ☑ That food and beverages may be consumed only in the cafeteria, student lounge and courtyard.
-Bottled water/non-sugar non-milk tea only is allowed in classrooms and hallways. - $\square$ Behavior at OIS is based on the concept of the 5 Respects.

-Signed: Date: / / Ū Student signature - day month yea ar
+Students must take this handbook home for parents to read.
+Parents should sign in the space below to acknowledge they have had the opportunity to see the handbook.
+Students must write their name in their handbook, and are expected to keep it in an accessible place throughout the year and to use it as a reference when they are unsure of school procedures.
+The form below is to be signed by the student and handed to your SHR teacher at the beginning of the school year, this acknowledges that you have read the handbook.
+Parents: Please sign below to show you have had the opportunity to read this handbook, and know of ts existence for future reference if required.
+Signed: Date: / / day month year Declaration of Understanding and Agreement Student name, printed Acknowledge I have received and read the Osaka International School 2021-2022 Middle/High School HANDBOOK so am confident I am familiar with its contents. agree to follow all school regulations and requirements as laid out in the handbook to the pest of my ability. n particular, I fully understand the following: The procedures to follow when I am absent, sick or tardy.
+School leaving times.
+Requirements to complete homework on time, and what to do if I cannot.
+Chewing gum is not permitted at school or at school functions.
+I must speak English in all my classes except language classes and I should not use language in a manner that excludes others.
+That food and beverages may be consumed only in the cafeteria, student lounge and courtyard.
+Bottled water/non-sugar non-milk tea only is allowed in classrooms and hallways.
+Behavior at OIS is based on the concept of the 5 Respects.
+Signed: Date: / / / Student signature Date: / / / day month year

-Osaka International School of Kwansei Gakuin 4-16, Onohara Nishi 4-chome, Mino, Osaka, 562-0032, Japan Tel: 072-727-5050 Fax: 072-727-5055 www.senri.ed.jp/en
+Osaka International School of Kwansei Gakuin 4-16, Onohara Nishi 4-chome, Mino, Osaka, 562-0032, Japan www.senri.ed.jp/en